szariii/arkanoid_level_creator/README.md

 ###Arkanoid - level creator

 In this app you can create your own level to arkanoid game.
-To save your progress save it to file
+To save your progress save it to file.
+You can open menu with actions by right mouse click

 ##You can alsow use shortcuts for some actions like:
 <ul>